osohq/oso/docs/index.rst

     policy language

 The core use case of oso is to add authorization logic to any application.
-This is commonly solved by custom logic sprinkled ad-hoc throughout an application, leading to code that is hard to maintain, modify, and debug.
+This is commonly solved by custom logic sprinkled ad hoc throughout an application, leading to code that is hard to maintain, modify, and debug.

 By using oso, you can: